NLog/NLog.MailKit/README.md

 Mail target for [NLog](https://github.com/nlog/nlog) on .NET Core.

-Same name and options as the original mailTarget, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)
+Same name and options as the original mail target, see [docs of the original mailTarget](https://github.com/NLog/NLog/wiki/Mail-Target)

 This libary is using the [MailKit library](https://github.com/jstedfast/MailKit)